How to create a gentle skin care routine for tweens

 What is a simple skin care routine for tweens?

-Products labeled as "anti-aging, exfoliating and brightening" are often part of expensive complex routines intended for mature skin.
+Products with retinol, vitamin C and exfoliating acids are often part of expensive complex routines intended for mature skin.
 Instead, a beginner skin care routine for tweens should be simple and built with gentle ingredients.
+Because children have thinner skin that's still developing, it's more sensitive and prone to irritation than adult skin.
+Dermatologists recommend tweens stick with lightweight, age-appropriate products.

 How to choose a face wash for tweens